-Nicky Phillips has been the Style Editor of Ideal Home since 2010.
+Nicky Phillips was the Style Editor of Ideal Home from 2010-2022.
 Nicky is an interiors journalist and stylist who has worked for some of the UK’s leading interior magazines for over 25 years.
 A stint as Associate Editor on Ideal Home in 2000 led to her becoming Deputy Editor of Livingetc in 2002, eventually leaving to have her three children and to start her interior design business @Stylingatnumber42, before returning to Ideal Home as Style Editor in 2010.
 Nicky has styled and art directed over 300 shoots for Ideal Home magazine to date.

-25 Christmas hallway decorating ideas to give a festive first impression
+30 Christmas hallway decorating ideas for a festive first impression

 By Jennifer Ebert